-The project Check Out for Nature (COFN) proposes to participating hotels to suggest their customers at the time of 'check out' a donation of 1 Euro as a voluntary action to support the organization and its conservation activities.
-The hotels Onyria golf resorts, Evidência Hotéis and Vila Park Hotel joined this initiative.
+The project Check Out for Nature (COFN) proposes to the participating hotels to suggest their customers at the time of 'check out' a donation of 1 Euro as a voluntary action to support the organization and its conservation activities.
+The Hotels Quinta da Marinha Resort - Onyria Golf Resorts, Casa do Roxo and Herdade da Cortesia joined this initiative.